Claiming compensation for occupational injuries or diseases

 If the disability is less than a 30% disability, you’ll get paid a lump sum.
 The lump sum payment is a once-off payment.

-If the family member that earns money to support the family (breadwinner) was killed by an occupational injury or disease, you can claim from the fund.
+If a family member that earns money to support the family (breadwinner) is killed by an occupational injury or disease, you can claim from the fund.

-The amount of compensation that you will be paid depends on your relationship to the person who died.
-The total amount paid to the family cannot be more than the pension the dead worker would have received.
+The amount of compensation that you’ll be paid depends on your relationship to the person who died.
+The total amount paid to the family can’t be more than the pension the dead family member would’ve received.